untoldengine/UntoldEngine/docs/04-Engine Development/03-Engine Systems/UsingLOD-Batching-Streaming.md

 - Set `unloadRadius` larger than `streamingRadius` to provide a buffer zone
 - Batching works with streamed geometry - batches are automatically updated as objects load/unload
 - The order matters: LOD component → Load meshes → Transform → Enable streaming → Mark for batching

+This setup is best treated as a lifecycle:
+1. Author LOD levels and streaming radii based on gameplay visibility needs.
+2. Wait for asset load completion before enabling dependent systems.
+3. Activate batching once entities are fully initialized, then let streaming maintain runtime memory pressure.

 **Radius Guidelines:**
 - `streamingRadius`: Should be greater than your farthest LOD distance plus a buffer (e.g., if farthest LOD is 200, use 250)